mvnaol2026/Gravity-Does-Not-Exist/Aol_Physics_Full_Book_EN.md

 By this law, one can and must verify the truth of understanding any process.
 If within the description of a process there is an absence of a carrier, contact, and pressure — an explanation does not exist.
 Absolutely everything else is a consequence of these three primary discoveries of Aol physics.

+### WHAT THE AUTHOR IS 100% CONFIDENT IN:

+*   **Mono-matter**: There can be no more than one type of matter in the Universe (aols).
+The presence of two or more types would inevitably guarantee the existence of an external Grand Design and a Creator God.
+*   **Passivity**: Matter is absolutely passive.
+It possesses no hidden internal properties or "charges" other than the capacity to move when pushed.
+*   **The Sole Mover**: There is no abstract energy in the Universe.
+There exists only one real Mover — the omnidirectionally pressing and vibrating aol space (medium).
+It drives absolutely all movements of passive matter and all physical processes.
+*   **The Prime Law of Motion**: Everything without exception is subject to the Prime Law of Motion and is verified by it.
+Hence the corollary: there is no inertia in the sense of bodies moving "on their own," and there are no free flights of particles (neither massless nor otherwise).
+*   **Mechanistic Triad**: Always, everywhere, and at any scale, a rigid Triad operates: entities — contact — pressure.
+*   **The Nature of Quanta**: Quanta are not mystical dualistic objects, but discrete mechanical impacts (micro-hits) transmitted by aols along a chain.
+*   **Mandatory Mass**: Matter is fundamentally never massless.
+Emptiness or "pure fields" do not exist.
+*   **Physics of Mass**: Mass is the volumetric aol sail area of a specific body within a dense medium.
+*   **Medium Constant**: The speed of light is driven exclusively by the mechanical rigidity of the medium (the hardness of the aols themselves).
+*   **Unity of Scales**: The world is indivisible.
+There is no separation into a quantum microworld and a relativistic macroworld.
+Everything obeys the same mechanical laws.
+*   **Final Conclusion**: All types of dynamics declared by official science are fundamentally nothing but AOLODYNAMICS.

+**P.S.** This axiomatic framework of Aol Physics is monumental and not subject to revision.
+However, the entire superstructure — from the geometry of specific microstructures to macroscopic consequences and simulation algorithms — is an open architecture.
+It demands massive theoretical development, refinement, and verification.
+This is a colossal field of work for decades to come, and I invite thinking logicians, physicists, and programmers, as well as AI, to jointly construct this new physical picture of the world.